 - Preheat.
 Before prepping your salmon, preheat the oven to 350°F (175°C) and line a baking sheet with parchment paper, lightly coat with oil, or with non-stick cooking spray.

 - Prepare the salmon.
-Rinse the salmon fillets and pat them dry using paper towels, then place them onto the prepared baking sheet.
+Rinse 24 ounces of salmon fillets and pat them dry using paper towels, then place them onto the prepared baking sheet.

 - Stuff the fillets.
 Give the stuffing a quick stir, then spoon the crab filling into each fillet, adding extra over the top of each piece.
 Sprinkle a bit more paprika for color, if desired.